-Filed under: Australia, France, Israel, Norway, Syndicated Industry News
+Filed under: Israel, Italy, Japan, Lockheed Martin, Norway, Syndicated Industry News

 Filed under: Business Line, Canada, Companies, Contract Additions, Contract Awards, Countries, Department of Defense, Events, General Dynamics, Konsberg, Norway, pennsylvania, Pennsylvia, production program, Services, States, U.S. Army, United States

 The U.S. Department of Defense was faced with an intense IED and mine threat in Iraq and Afghanistan.
 They attempted to defeat this threat and protect troops through a multi-pronged approach.
 Part of this was increasing the armor of basic vehicles such as HUMVEE and trucks.
 Another was to introduce the growing Mine Resistant Ambush Protected (MRAP) fleet.

 Another way of maximizing protection for soldiers in vehicles was to introduce remotely operated turrets and weapons.
 Key to this effort was the Norwegian company Kongsberg.
 Kongsberg makes the major components of the Crew Remote Operated Weapon System (CROWS).

 The CROW is a turret that may be attached to a variety of vehicles and hold different types of standard U.S. support weapons such as the .50 caliber machine gun or 40 mm grenade launcher.
 The operator is able to sit low inside the vehicle and use different sensors to detect targets and aim the weapons.
 This means that they do not need to expose themselves outside the vehicle leaving them vulnerable to snipers, small arms or blast weapons.

 The U.S. has invested millions in the system and just awarded the company a further contract extension to continue manufacturing.
 The value of that contract is about $120 million.
 The company had won a contract in 2006 worth over a billion.